DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_11_Monitoring_and_troubleshooting_Windows_Server.md

 1. Create and start a data collector set
 2. Create a typical workload on the server
 3. Analyze the collected data

+> **Note**: After starting the Data Collector Set, there might be a delay of 10 minutes for the results to appear.

 ### Task 1: Create and start a data collector set